 - Gibson, C. and Klocker, N. (2005) ‘The ‘cultural turn’ in Australian regional economic development discourse: neoliberalising creativity’, Geographical Research, 43(1): 93-102.

 - Klocker, N. (2004) ‘Community antagonism towards asylum seekers in Port Augusta, South Australia’ Australian Geographical Studies (now Geographical Research), 42(1): 1-17.

 - Gibson, C. and Klocker, N. (2004) ‘Academic publishing as a ‘creative’ industry, and recent discourses of ‘creative economies’: some critical reflections’ Area, 36(4): 423-434.

 - Klocker, N. and Dunn, K.M.
 (2003) ‘Who’s Driving the Asylum Debate: Newspaper and Government Representations of Asylum Seekers’, Media International Australia, 109: 71-93

-- Klocker, N. and Ansell, N. (in press) ‘Geographies of global issues: change and threat in young people’s lives’ in Ansell, N. and Klocker, N. (Eds) Geographies of Global Issues: Change and Threat, Vol. 8 of Skelton, T. (ed) Geographies of Children and Young People, Springer, Singapore (forthcoming 2016).
+- Klocker, N. and Ansell, N. (2016) ‘Geographies of global issues: change and threat in young people’s lives’ in Ansell, N. and Klocker, N. (Eds) Geographies of Global Issues: Change and Threat, Vol. 8 of Skelton, T. (ed) Geographies of Children and Young People, Springer, Singapore, pp. 1-17

 - Klocker, N. (2007) ‘An example of ‘thin’ agency: Child domestic workers in Tanzania’, in E. Robson, R. Panelli and S. Punch (Eds) Young Rural Lives, Taylor & Francis, New York, pp. 83-84.